THINGS YOU WILL NEED IN ADVANCE

 Dogs are very oral animals and do need to chew.
 We generally use rawhide rolled chews.
 We only buy the white ones because other colors can stain carpets, etc. We generally avoid the rolled, thin sticks sold in packages.
 The dogs like them but they are too easy for them to simply eat the sticks and it can’t be providing much nutrition.
 Also, many of them come from overseas and we can just imagine the unsanitary conditions under which they are made.
 Sam’s Club sells large packages of big, long rawhide chews and we now prefer those.
 It’s comical to see a puppy working on a chew that’s nearly as big as he is but he thinks he’s up to the task.
 The big thing we watch for is when they work the chew down to small pieces.
 They can choke on those.

 Depending on the age of your puppy, he may not have a complete set of vaccinations.
-All the American Vet schools have signed onto a protocol that we use, first set of puppy shots at two months, second set at three months and the final set at four months with Rabies later.
-If yours is younger than four months, you will need to confirm what shots are still needed.
+This is the latest protocol that we use: first set of puppy shots at 9 to 10 weeks of age, second set at 14 to 15 weeks and the final set at 18 weeks.
+Rabies at 20 weeks or later.
+You may need to confirm what shots are still needed.
 We will provide you with a record of vaccinations.
 Also the puppy will probably still need a Rabies shot.
 We don't like to give ours too young, so we typically wait until 5 or 6 months for that.
 The first shot is a 1-year shot and then one every 3 years.

 It’s very important to keep your dog’s teeth clean.
 We try to brush our dog’s teeth frequently with an enzyme type toothpaste.
 DO NOT use human toothpaste, and we don’t recommend some of the brands sold at discount stores or pet shops that do not contain enzymes.
 We use CET brand, and we use enough that we buy it online in quantities that allow us to get it at a more reasonable price.
 Some dogs can go for a couple of years if they are getting brushed and some may need their teeth cleaned even before a year, but they all need to get their teeth cleaned.
 Question your Vet to see if they clean thoroughly under the gums and if they polish the teeth because this is needed to keep gum disease under control.
 Many serious problems can be avoided by keeping your dog’s teeth clean.